dimkatsi91/Cpp-STL-Examples/GUI_Prog/Management/README.md

 - [x] Not yet ready to run properly | 2019, August 05 | Will be implemented soon enough !
 - [x] Update v1.0.2 :: Added the creation of a new User Functionality
+- [x] 2019, August 06 : Fixed three bugs minor and major ones
+- [x] 2019, August 06 : Added the User Removal Functionality when the 'Remove a user' option is entered
+- [x] 2019, August 06 : Added the 'List all users' option functionality ( diplays only human Linux users, not system users! )